 “What does this Bible passage mean to you?”
-This is an often asked question in many Bible study groups.
+This question is often asked in many Bible study groups.
 Unfortunately, it’s a dangerous question.
-It can easily take us far away from God’s truth.
+It can easily lead us far away from God’s truth.

 Why Shouldn’t We Ask “What does this passage mean to you?”